-macOS 10.13 ("High Sierra") is expected to became available from the Mac App Store on September 24th, 2017.
-It will be the only fully supported version of macOS, all previous versions are assumed to be insecure.
+macOS 10.13 ("High Sierra") became available from the Mac App Store in September 2017.
+It is the only fully supported version of macOS, all previous versions are assumed to be insecure.

 There are some important actions to take before you install it:

 - Ensure that all the software you are using is compatible with it.
 See below for a list of known issues.